-- Subjects were those from the previous study (n = 8 ACCX, 10 sham). - Fear conditioning was carried out using two distinctive experimental contexts, termed Light and Dark, which differed in chamber construction, floor type, visual appearance, lighting conditions and subjective circadian time. - The Dark context was equipped with a steel grid floor through which electric shock could be delivered. - On days 1-3 of the experiment, subjects were pre-exposed by being placed for 25 min in each context. - On day 4, they were placed in the Dark context, where they received 5 presentations of a 10-s, 10-Hz clicker CS terminating in a shock of 0.5 mA lasting 0.5 s.
-The interval between presentations was $4 \pm 1$ min and the animals were in the context for 30 min. - On day 5, subjects were placed in the Light context and their behaviour was video-taped.
+- Subjects were those from the previous study (n = 8 ACCX, 10 sham). - Fear conditioning was carried out using two very different experimental contexts, termed Light and Dark.
+On days 1-3 of the experiment, subjects were pre-exposed to each context.
+On day 4, they were placed in the Dark context, where they received 5 presentations of a 10-s, 10-Hz clicker CS terminating in a shock of 0.5 mA lasting 0.5 s.
+On day 5, subjects were placed in the Light context and their behaviour was videotaped.
 After 5 min of CS absence, the clicker CS was played continuously for 10 min.
-Freezing activity was assessed by scoring the tapes in 5-s activity bins, using a stringent criterion: if and only if the animal was motionless apart from respiratory movements for the full 5 s, the bin was scored as "freezing".
-The calculated measure was the percentage of bins spent freezing; the 2 minutes preceding CS onset were compared with the 8 minutes following CS onset.
+Freezing activity was assessed by scoring the tapes in 5-s activity bins, using a stringent criterion: if and only if the animal was motionless apart from respiratory movements for the full 5 s, the bin was scored as 'freezing'.